Alvacampos/Cv-project-full-stack/Front-End/README.md

 - run npm `install -g live-server`
 - npm run dev -> to run live-server and allow your vanilla app to have hot reload.

+## Tailwind

+- To run tailwind use another console (not the live server) and run `npx tailwindcss -i ./src/input.css -o ./dist/output.css --watch`